 CombiStats 6.1 can be downloaded using the following link.

 Your credentials for the 2020 licence are still valid so you don’t need to request a new password.

 This is a quick guide to some CombiStats 6.1 features:

-- Version 6.0 and 6.1: semi-weighted combination of assay results
+- Semi-weighted combination of assay results

-- Support for equivalence testing
+- Equivalence testing

-- Automatic invocation of Spearman/Kärber method
+- Automatic invocation of the Spearman/Kärber method

 - 5-parameter sigmoid curve regression

-Some assays that are designed to be analysed with probit models (or similar parametric curves), may have insufficient data in the central part to allow for estimation of the slope.
+Some assays that are designed to be analysed with probit models (or similar parametric curves) may have insufficient data in the central part to allow estimation of the slope.
 Often, an estimate can still be obtained using the Spearman/Kärber method.
-CombiStats detects when the parametric models cannot be used and automatically invokes the Spearman/Kärber method.
+CombiStats detects when parametric models cannot be used and automatically invokes the Spearman/Kärber method.
 A message that this is the case is printed on the output.
 Here is an example.